Getting Started with a Server

 Starting the Server

-Lastly, we need to hook up our hello service into a running hyper server.
+Lastly, we need to hook up our hello service into a running Hyper server.

 We’ll dive in to the specifics of some of these things in another guide.